 A scooter accident can derail your life.
 The road to recovery is often paved with painful rehabilitation, costly medical treatment, and long-term suffering.

-If you've involved in scooter accident due to negligence, you must contact our experienced personal injury attorneys who can negotiate with insurance companies, collect evidence, and facilitate communication with the court.
+If you've been involved in a scooter accident due to negligence, you must contact our experienced personal injury attorneys who can negotiate with insurance companies, collect evidence, and file a lawsuit with the court, if necessary.

 Having a seasoned lawyer by your side will ensure you get the compensation you deserve.

-At Injury Justice Law Firm, we specialize in fighting for accident victims and aggressively pursue settlements.
+At Injury Justice Law Firm, we specialize in fighting for the accident victims and aggressively pursue the highest possible recovery.

 We work on a contingency basis which means there are no upfront costs for representation.
-You will only pay once you receive a settlement for your accident.
+You will only pay once you receive compensation for your accident.

 We are top-ranked personal injury attorneys located at 1999 Avenue of the Stars, 11th Fl., Los Angeles, CA 90067.